CommunityXYZ/activity-standards/README.md

 Viewblock has started to use the same standards to show the different actions going on under wallet transactions.

-`activity-standards` are simple tags that are added to a SmartWeave actions, it's extremely simple to implement.
+`activity-standards` are simple tags that are added to a transaction, or SmartWeave actions.
+It's extremely simple to implement.
 It helps keep a clean and with all the required details in a single transaction.

-SmartWeaveJS started allowing tags since version 0.4.23, make sure to at least have this version before trying to use the tags.
+SmartWeaveJS started allowing tags since version 0.4.23, if you will be using SmartWeave, make sure to at least have this version before trying to use the tags.

 ### Required tags
 - **Service** - (PascalCase) Your project name to identify the service.